Mid-Career Awards

 Notable Laureates

-Among the many recipients of The Hnatyshyn Foundation’s Mid-Career Awards are Bridget Moser and Sharon Fortney (2023), Hajra Waheed and Michelle Jacques (2022), Isabelle Hayeur and Heather Igloliorte (2021), Marianne Nicolson and Emelie Chhangur (2020), Dana Claxton and Catherine Bédard (2019), and many more.
+Among the many recipients of The Hnatyshyn Foundation’s Mid-Career Awards are Curtis Talwst Santiago and Wanda Nanibush (2024), Bridget Moser and Sharon Fortney (2023), Hajra Waheed and Michelle Jacques (2022), Isabelle Hayeur and Heather Igloliorte (2021), Marianne Nicolson and Emelie Chhangur (2020), Dana Claxton and Catherine Bédard (2019), and many more.

 • Candidates for the artists’ award are identified on the basis of excellence in a substantial body of work as reflected in peer group assessments, significant acquisitions and solo exhibitions in professional exhibition facilities.